 You can buy aloe vera water at the store, or you can make your own.
 To do it at home, take a few cubes of aloe (cut fresh out of an aloe stem, beneath the green part) and add them to a blender.
 Add water to the aloe cubes in the blender and blend until the two are totally mixed.
 If you want, you can add a bit of lemon or juice for some extra flavor.

 "Most skincare is loaded with preservatives and irritants.
-Avoid gel cleansers, acidic exfoliating cleansers, any products with salicylic acid or benzoyl peroxide," she says.
+Avoid gel cleansers, acidic exfoliating cleansers, and any products with salicylic acid or benzoyl peroxide," she says.
 "Use mild cleansers like cleansing oils and products high in rose-hip seed oil, seabuckthorn oil, tamanu oil, and evening primrose, as these ingredients are highly nutritious and anti-inflammatory."

 Not only do oils help reduce inflammation, but they're great for hydration, too.
 They are gentler on sensitive skin, but be sure to spot-check any new product you use on a place like the inside of your wrist.
 It's always better to make sure you react well to a product before you put it on your face or a rosacea-affected area.